 While the Field of Dreams and the Kinsella farmhouse are open year-round, Iowa can and often does get pretty cold in the winter.
 To avoid the crowds, consider a late fall or early spring trek to the site; the temperatures will be bearable, and you’ll still be able to run the bases, play catch, and tour the home.

-6. The Site Plans to Host A Major League Baseball Game In 2021
+6. The Site Plans to Host A Major League Baseball Game Again In 2022

-One of the most-quoted lines from Field of Dreams is, “If you build it, they will come.”
-It’s the ghostly message that Ray Kinsella keeps hearing, and the one that ultimately compels him to plow over his corn and construct a regulation baseball field.
-It’s also the mantra that Major League Baseball will be banking on in 2021.
+As aluded to earlier, the most-quoted line from Field of Dreams is, “If you build it, they will come.”
+It’s the ghostly, mysterious message that Ray Kinsella keeps hearing, and the one that ultimately compels him to plow over his cornfields and construct a regulation baseball field.
+It’s also the mantra that Major League Baseball will be banking on again in 2022.

 Planning a road trip through Iowa?
 Here are the best things to see and do in Des Moines.
 When you’ve seen everything the capital has to offer, make one of these amazing day trips from the city or check out these family-friendly activities in Cedar Rapids.